- Written by Dr.Mehmet Demircioglu

 Maturation means the hair becomes thicker, longer, and more natural in texture over time.
 A hair transplant result is not judged only by first growth.
 Texture, caliber, direction, and blending continue to improve.

 Final result means the mature cosmetic outcome.
 Many patients need patience for up to 12 to 18 months, especially with crown work or slower growth.
-I prefer honest timelines because early judgment can create unnecessary fear and poor decisions.
+I prefer realistic timelines because early judgment can create unnecessary fear and poor decisions.

 Finasteride is a medication used to reduce the effect of DHT on susceptible hair follicles.
 It may help stabilize hair loss in suitable patients.
 It is not mandatory for every patient, but the decision should be made medically, not from fear or pressure.

 DHT means dihydrotestosterone.
 It is one of the hormonal drivers of androgenetic alopecia in genetically susceptible hair follicles.
-A transplant moves more resistant hair, but DHT sensitive native hair may still continue to thin.
+A transplant moves more resistant hair, but DHT-sensitive native hair may still continue to thin.

-Medical therapy means non surgical treatment used to stabilize or improve hair loss.
+Medical therapy means non-surgical treatment used to stabilize or improve hair loss.
 It may include finasteride, dutasteride, minoxidil, PRP, or other carefully selected options.
 The purpose is not to replace surgery in every patient.
-The purpose is to protect the long term plan when appropriate.
+The purpose is to protect the long-term plan when appropriate.

 Medication stabilization means giving treatment enough time to show whether hair loss can slow down or improve before surgery.
 In young or diffuse thinning patients, waiting can be wiser than rushing.
 A transplant done too early can create a moving target.